The Punch List: Defining What It Is and How to Create It

 - Warranty Phase – This stage covers the period from the date of Final Completion through the date on which the Warrant expires.

 Sometimes there can be confusion about whether a repair or replacement is covered by the construction contract or the Warranty.
 To resolve this confusion, determine if the Project reached Final Completion.
 If so, the repair is covered by the Warranty.
+If the Project reaches its Final Completion, any needed repairs like spray foam insulation will be included in the Warranty.
+For those looking for dependable spray foam insulation Houston – find the best services here.

 Basically, fixes on the Punch List are considered part of the original construction.
 As soon as these improvements are made, the project is finally considered to be complete and it enters the Warranty Phase.
 When the warranty ends, any other adjustments are considered outside of the construction job.
 So the contractor will have to be paid separately for this work.